lugu/toner_chip_reset/README.md

 much information as you can:

 * Read the part number and search it on the Internet.
-* search if other people have shared information about your printer.
+* Search if other people have shared information about your printer.

-In my particular case, the chip look like a simple EEPROM memory.
-And this is was confirm by two blogs related to other model the Ricoh printers:
+In my case, the chip looked like an EEPROM memory.
+This is was confirmed by two blogs discussing other model Ricoh printers:

 * http://www.mikrocontroller.net/topic/369267
 * https://esdblog.org/ricoh-sp-c250dn-laser-printer-toner-hack/